nicholaswmin/automap/README.md

 [constant-time complexity O(1)][const][^3][^4].

-There's no network roundtrip involved for each list, or even separate requests since this package uses a small Lua script which allows something akin to an [`mget`][mget], but for hashes.
+There's no network roundtrip involved for each list, or even separate requests since this module uses a small Lua script which allows something akin to an [`mget`][mget], but for hashes.

 #### Nested lists